UNINETTSigma2/documentation/code_development/guides/olivia_pytorch.md

 Training completed successfully.
 ```

-Note that, By using four GPUs now we can see that the throughput is  `37479.949 images/second` and training time is `131.142 seconds`.It suggests that we achieved superlinear scaling along with perfect scaling.The 4-GPU setup is highly efficient, with a speedup factor of `15.21` and a scaling efficiency of `374.1%`.
-This is the indication that  distributed training setup is highly optimized.
+Note that by using four GPUs, the throughput is `37479.949 images/second` and
+the training time is `131.142 seconds`.
+This indicates that we achieved
+superlinear scaling with a 4-GPU setup, which is highly efficient with a speedup
+factor of `15.21` and a scaling efficiency of `374.1%`.

 ### Multi-Node Setup

-We have successfully tested the multi-node setup using the native installation and verified that it scales effectively.
-However, to fully leverage Slingshot within the containerized environment, we discovered the need to install a custom version of NCCL integrated with the AWS-OFI plugin.
-This aspect is still under development, and we will update this documentation with the necessary details once the process is finalized.It might be that we will soon provide the container with necessary components installed in it.
+We have successfully tested the multi-node setup using native installation and
+verified that it scales effectively.
+However, to fully leverage Slingshot within
+the containerized environment, we discovered that it is necessary to install a
+custom NCCL version integrated with the AWS-OFI plugin.
+This aspect is still under
+development, and we will update this documentation with the necessary details
+once the process is finalized.
+It is likely that the container will soon include
+the required components.

-In the meantime, if you are interested in learning how we achieved functionality with the native installation, please feel free to reach out to us.
-We will be happy to provide additional details and guidance.
+In the meantime, if you are interested in learning how we achieved functionality
+with the native installation, please feel free to reach out to us.
+We will be
+happy to provide additional details and guidance.